Ruffian (horse): Final race and death

 Ruffian was immediately attended to by a team of four veterinarians and an orthopedic surgeon, and underwent an emergency operation lasting twelve hours, during which she had to be revived twice after she stopped breathing.
 When the anesthesia wore off after the surgery, she thrashed about wildly on the floor of a padded recovery stall as if still running in the race.
 Despite the efforts of numerous attendants, she began spinning in circles on the floor.
 As she flailed about with her legs, she repeatedly knocked the heavy plaster cast against her own elbow until the elbow, too, was smashed to bits.
 The vet who treated her said that her elbow was shattered and looked like a piece of ice after being smashed on the ground.
 The cast slipped, and as it became dislodged it ripped open her foreleg all over again, undoing the surgery.
 The medical team, knowing that Ruffian would probably not survive more extensive surgery for the repair of her leg and elbow (much less the long period of stall rest required after surgery), euthanized her shortly afterward at 2:25 a.m. on July 7.

 "It was unfortunate we were in a learning period at the time", said her surgeon Dr. Edward Keefer in 2000.
 "Vets are really doing a hell of a job now and have improved tremendously in their knowledge and how to handle these catastrophic occurrences."

+Burial

+At around 9 p.m. on July 7, 1975, after the day's races concluded at Belmont Park, Ruffian's remains were buried in a private ceremony in the infield.
+Her nose was pointed towards the finish line.

+In August 2023 it was announced that Ruffian's remains were exhumed from her grave at Belmont Park and reinterred in Marchmont Cemetery at Claiborne Farm in Kentucky where she was born.
+The decision was made by Stuart Janney III (the son of Ruffian's owner) after consultation with the New York Racing Association and Claiborne, as Ruffian's grave was located directly on the footprint of where Belmont was in the process of constructing a one-mile synthetic racetrack.
+Janney expressed hope that more members of the public would be able to pay their respects to Ruffian in her new resting place.